3 days EMT/COGENE-E

 - Energy balance and energy performances of each elementary operation: compression, combustion and expansion.
 Energy performances and efficiency.

-- Efficiency enhancement, by heat recovery from exhaust gases (air preheater, waste heat recovery boiler).
+- Efficiency enhancement, heat recovery from exhaust gases (air preheater, waste heat recovery boiler).

 - Different operating modes (simple waste heat recovery, post-combustion, separate boiler) and performances.